 EuropaCorp Home Entertainment, a wholly owned subsidiary of EuropaCorp, specializes in publishing and distribution of films and programming in video format in France.
-Through its membership in the Economic Interest Group (EIG) Fox Pathé Europa, EuropaCorp Home Entertainment enjoys the benefits of the EIG's infrastructures and sales force.
-In light of the development of the Fox group (acquired by the Disney group) this structure, which remains in place, is undergoing changes.
 The pricing policy of EuropaCorp Home Entertainment and the EIG is determined based on video market practices.
-When a film is released on video, the EIG presents and recommends to retailers the films that will be marketed.
 Films have three main life/pricing periods (full price, middle price, and budget price).
 These prices and pricing operations vary over the period the product (films or other) is marketed.
 During negotiations with retailers, the distributor's DVD and Blu-ray sale prices are generally lowered after four and six months.